hoijui/sent/README.md

 	sent [-f FONTSTRING] FILE1 [FILE2 ...]

 If one FILE equals `-`, stdin will be read.
-A presentation file could look like
+Use png images by prepending a `@` before the filename.
+A presentation file could look like this:
-this:

 	sent
 	why?
+	@nyan.png
 	easy to use
-	few dependencies (X11)
+	depends on Xlib, libpng
 	no bloat
 	how?
 	sent FILENAME